Gene Scott, August 11th, 2015

 LW: So the calls that were coming in to you were coming from police and fire and then you would have to put that in some sort of report –

 LW: –to give to the media.
 I see.

 GS: Sometimes it seemed like it was every hour and middle of the night.
 Maybe it wasn’t, but I don’t remember working past midnight so somebody else took the next shift.

-LW: Was there ever a time that information came in and you thought “we can’t tell media about that?”
+LW: Was there ever a time that information came in and you thought, “We can’t tell media about that?”

 GS: Oh yeah, we held back, we held back—there’s going to be a correction coming within a half hour or something like that.
 Am I uncomfortable with that?
 And I know I was uncomfortable about driving home because there was only a portion of the freeway that now takes you out to the west side, there was only a portion of it open.
-And I remember seeing smoke and fire in the distance at twelve-thirty at night and I’m driving home and believe me the hair on my neck was standing straight out, I swear to God [laughter].
+And I remember seeing smoke and fire in the distance at 12:30 at night and I’m driving home and believe me the hair on my neck was standing straight out, I swear to God [laughter].

 LW: So did you see anything on your drive home that made you particularly fearful or was it just the general environment?

 GS: It was just the general environment.
 Nothing was going on that close to home, but nevertheless, my wife and I moved our family to their [grand]parents’ home in Garden City and it was discomforting coming back because that far out you could still see the smoke and fire in the distance.